ITP-xStory/p5js-shaders/docs/important-concepts.md

   // vTexCoord is a value that goes from 0.0 - 1.0 depending on the pixels location
   // we can use it to access every pixel on the screen vec2 st = vTexCoord;
 ```

-FragCoord is used within the fragment shader to calculate the texture coordinates relative to the resolution uniform we passed it.<br>
+FragCoord is used within the fragment shader to calculate the texture coordinates relative to the resolution uniform we passed it.<br><br>
 The .frag file, but only the code related to FragCoord:
 ```frag
 void main (void) {
     vec2 st = gl_FragCoord.xy/u_resolution.xy;
  }
 ```

 You may see coordinates referred as uv, st, coord, etc. these are just different naming conventions for the same thing.